JohnLaw2/ln-factory-optimized/README.md

 # ln-factory-optimized
-Factory-optimized Lightning channels for Bitcoin
+Factory-optimized Lightning channels for Bitcoin.
+See factoryoptimized10.pdf.